dvsekhvalnov/jose-jwt/README.md

 #### RS-* and PS-* family
 RSA signatures require RSACryptoServiceProvider (usually private) key of corresponding length.
 CSP need to be forced to use Microsoft Enhanced RSA and AES Cryptographic Provider.
-Which usually can be done be re-importing RSAParams.
+Which usually can be done be re-importing RSAParameters.
 See http://clrsecurity.codeplex.com/discussions/243156 for details.

     var payload = new Dictionary<string, object>()
     {